rmt045/nia/README.md

 # nia

 ## Overview
-NIA, or NASA Image Archiver, is an application written to assist in archiving images accessible via the NASA Images API.
+nia, or NASA Image Archiver, is an application written to assist in archiving images accessible via the NASA Images API.
 This project implements the REST API specified by the agency in [their documentation](https://images.nasa.gov/docs/images.nasa.gov_api_docs.pdf").

 ##### Table of Contents
 - [Prerequisites](#Prerequisites)